-We recently published an article - "When Is It Ok To Discipline Other People's Kids?" - on when (and if) it's acceptable to step in and discipline another person's child and we were overwhelmed by responses!
+We recently published an article – “When Is It Ok To Discipline Other People’s Kids?” that asked whether it was ever acceptable to step in and discipline another person’s child and we were overwhelmed by response.

 While almost all of you agree that it’s NEVER ok to use physical discipline, such as spanking, opinions were much more divided over whether an adult should step in and verbally address bad behavior.